aegarcia03/holbertonschool-binary_trees/README.md

 - What are the different traversal methods to go through a binary tree
 - What is a complete, a full, a perfect, a balanced binary tree

-##Files

-##Tasks
+## Files
+* binary_trees.h: header file, with the prototypes of all the functions.

+## Tasks

-0. New node
+### 0. New node
 Write a function that creates a binary tree node

-Prototype: binary_tree_t *binary_tree_node(binary_tree_t *parent, int value);
+* Prototype: binary_tree_t *binary_tree_node(binary_tree_t *parent, int value);
-Where parent is a pointer to the parent node of the node to create And value is the value to put in the new node
+* Where parent is a pointer to the parent node of the node to create
+* And value is the value to put in the new node
-When created, a node does not have any child
+* When created, a node does not have any child
-Your function must return a pointer to the new node, or NULL on failure alex@/tmp/binary_trees$ cat 0-main.c
+* Your function must return a pointer to the new node, or NULL on failure

+### 1. Insert left
+Write a function that inserts a node as the left-child of another node

+* Prototype: binary_tree_t *binary_tree_insert_left(binary_tree_t *parent, int value);
+* Where parent is a pointer to the node to insert the left-child in
+* And value is the value to store in the new node
+* Your function must return a pointer to the created node, or NULL on failure or if parent is NULL
+* If parent already has a left-child, the new node must take its place, and the old left-child must be set as the left-child of the new node.

+### 2. Insert right
+Write a function that inserts a node as the right-child of another node

+* Prototype: binary_tree_t *binary_tree_insert_right(binary_tree_t *parent, int value);
+* Where parent is a pointer to the node to insert the right-child in
+* And value is the value to store in the new node
+* Your function must return a pointer to the created node, or NULL on failure or if parent is NULL
+* If parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node.